Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Microfiber Upholstery Cleaning Summary

-• WS = water-based or solvent-based cleaning allowed
+• WS = water-based or solvent-based spot cleaning can work.

-• The stain is gone or greatly reduced, the fabric feels normal (not crunchy), and the color looks even after drying and light brushing.
+• The mark is gone or clearly lighter, the fabric is not crunchy, and the color looks even again after drying and brushing.

 Microfiber Cleaning Mistakes That Cause Water Rings, Stiff Spots, and Fading